ta3ag/lbd/docs/BackendTutorial/source/elf.rst

 It will display as "cmp $ra, $rb" in assembly form.

-The RET (Cpu0ISD::Ret) and JR (ISD::BRIND) are both for "ret" instruction.
+The RetLR (Cpu0ISD::Ret) and JR (ISD::BRIND) are both for "ret" instruction.
 The former is for instruction encode in assembly and obj while the latter is for decode in disassembler.
 The IR node Cpu0ISD::Ret is created in LowerReturn() which called at function exit point.
+The details is explained in Chapter 3 here [#]_.

-Finally cpu032II include all cpu032I instruction set and add some instrucitons.
-When ``llvm-objdump -d`` invoked, function ParseCpu0Triple() as the following will be called.
+Finally cpu032II include all cpu032I instruction set and adds some instrucitons.
+When ``llvm-objdump -d`` is invoked, function ParseCpu0Triple() as the following will be called.
 Not like ``llc -mcpu=cpu032I`` can set mcpu type, so the varaible CPU in ParseCpu0Triple() is empty when invoked by ``llvm-objdump -d``.
 Set Cpu0ArchFeature to "+cpu032II" than it can disassemble